 CCLA’s compliance team analyse executed trades and undertake post trade monitoring regularly.

-CCLA will review this policy at least annually or whenever a material change occurs that affects the firm’s ability to continue to obtain the best possible result for CCLA on a consistent basis using the methods described in this policy.
-This policy will be provided to CCLA clients.
+CCLA will review this Execution Policy at least annually or whenever a material change occurs that affects the firm’s ability to continue to obtain the best possible result for CCLA on a consistent basis using the methods described in this Execution Policy.
+This Execution Policy will be provided to CCLA clients.

 CCLA is required to obtain the prior consent of each client to this Execution Policy and prior express consent to allow it to execute orders outside a trading venue.
 CCLA ordinarily obtains this consent in its management or advisory agreements with clients.